DariaPrzytula/DariaPrzytula/README.md

 <h3 align="center">Hi, My name is Daria.
 I am begginer Data Scientist from Poland</h3>

  Personal development is an important aspect of my life.
  So far, I have practiced my creativity at the Institute of Fluid-Flow Machinery where I built, improved and patented new devices.
 I also wrote some articles in this fiels.
 But I knew that I should try something new, something what will give me new power.
 I felt I was up against the wall.
-In the begining of 2021 I found free Python course and I got into it :D I felt revived and devoted myself to the whirl of science I decided change my profession because I know that this trade will give me nonstop opportunity to improve myself.
+In the begining of 2021 I found free Python course and I got into it :D I felt revived and devoted myself to the whirl of science, so I decided change my profession because I know that this trade will give me nonstop opportunity to improve myself.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dariaprzytula&label=Profile%20views&color=0e75b6&style=flat" alt="dariaprzytula" /> </p>